dragonflyoss/client/CONTRIBUTING.md

 ## Engage to help anything

-We choose GitHub as the primary place for dfdaemon to collaborate.
-So the latest updates of dfdaemon are always here.
+We choose GitHub as the primary place for client to collaborate.
+So the latest updates of client are always here.
 Although contributions via PR is an explicit way to help, we still call for any other ways.